Overview

 Code Reading

-When tackling Clean Architecture, I found it easier to start with code reading or copying rather than jumping straight into implementation.
+When actually tackling Clean Architecture, I think it is easier to understand the implementation by starting with code reading or transcription rather than jumping straight into implementation.

-When reading code, I personally found it helpful to read from the outer layers inward:
+When reading code, I found it helpful to read from the outer layers to the inner layers.

-- Though this might not be limited to Clean Architecture...
+- I think this is not limited to Clean Architecture...

-- I felt that Clean Architecture is more of a mindset than an implementation pattern, and I realized the need to study various architectural patterns more broadly.
+- I felt that Clean Architecture is more of a way of thinking than an implementation pattern, so I need to study a wide range of architectural patterns.

 - A framework is just a tool, not a way of life.

-- A quote from the original text of "Clean Architecture: A Craftsman's Guide to Software Structure and Design."
+- A phrase from the original text of "Clean Architecture: A Craftsman's Guide to Software Structure and Design."

 References